The Vanishing Beast: Chapter Eight

 “Accusations?”
 Henry asked.

 “There’s a reason we don’t like people knowing we control the cú sídhe,” he explained.
-“Back when it was common knowledge, people pinned any dog-related misfortune they could on the Uí Anghau.
-A man gets attacked by his neighbor’s terrier and suddenly, it was the cú sídhe.
-A stray mauls a passerby, and surely, it must have been sent by the Uí Anghau.”
+“Back when it was common knowledge, they pinned any dog-related misfortune they could on our house.
+A man gets attacked by his neighbor’s terrier, and suddenly, it was the cú sídhe.
+A stray mauls a child in the street, and surely, it must have been sent by the Uí Anghau.”
 Lord Anghau waved a hand, dismissive.
-“I suppose it’s possible we killed Arthur Hathaway, but I doubt it.”
+“I suppose it’s possible one of our hounds killed Arthur Hathaway, but I doubt it.”

 For a moment, Henry thought he’d misheard.
 “I’m sorry?
 Did you say it’s possible?”

 “I did.
 It’s his own fault, if he made a deal with us.
 Did his mourning family hire you to find the killer?
-I’m afraid there’s nothing they can do about it, even if we did kill him.”
+I’m afraid there’s nothing they can do about it, even if it was us.”

 “That wasn’t it,” Henry said, bemused.
 “I was hired by Saoirse Evans, the woman wrongly arrested for the murder.
 If I don’t find the real killer, she’ll hang.”

-Lord Anghau’s smile fell.
+Lord Anghau’s smirk fell.
 “I see.
 Well, that changes things.
-We don’t like innocents getting caught up in our business here, so I’m happy to assist where I can,” he said.
+We don’t like innocents getting caught up in our business here, so I’m happy to assist where I can.
+It’s a matter of principle,” he said.
 “I have nothing to hide, so how does this sound: I’ll make a deal with you, after all.
 I’ll answer any question you have about my business if you give me something in return.”

 Seeing Henry’s eyes widen, Lord Anghau laughed and shook his head.
 “I know what you’re thinking: you expect me to ask for your soul, right?
-But we rarely do those sorts of deals anymore, Mr. Bell.
+We rarely do those sorts of deals anymore, Mr. Bell.
 I don’t want your death; I want a piece of your life.”

 “What does that mean, exactly?
 What do you deal in, if not death?”